Hear the difference: Using CrumplePop's WindRemover

 Aspect Ratio in Final Cut Pro

-Final Cut Pro is Apple’s famous professional video editing software.
-If you work with a Mac and want to change a video’s aspect ratio, you can reliably do that using Final Cut Pro.
+Final Cut Pro is Apple’s professional video editing software.
+If you work with a Mac and want to change a video’s aspect ratio, Final Cut Pro is the perfect tool to achieve this.
 It allows you to repurpose projects that have standard horizontal aspect ratios.

 Before we get into the “how?”, it is important to have a full grasp of the resolution and aspect ratio options present in the Final Cut Pro.
 Aspect ratio options available in Final Cut Pro include: